24 Frames per Second, Biblio File, Next Chapter

 Smilla's Sense of Snow may be one of the greatest fiction books published in the 1990s but is least typical of the noir picks here.
 Although it is not a police procedural as such, Smilla is rich in the forensic detail of nature and incorporates many of the existential themes, issues of social inequality and injustice, and investigative suspense found in the Scandinoir tradition.
 Hoeg's vividly rendered landscapes enraptured readers all over the world, but the real draw was the [non-]detective native Greenlander Smilla, who like Lisbeth Salander, is an outsider with special abilities (she can read snow like a book).
 [Spoiler alert!]
 After examining the snow around the scene of a boy's accidental death, she sees that it is no accident, and so begins her amazing quest to find the truth.
 Smilla uncovers a grand scale conspiracy where the machinations of greed culminates in the murder of a small child.

-The first three books of Danish author Jussi Adler-Olsen's Department Q series are now available, even in large print.
+Danish author Jussi Adler-Olsen's Department Q series is now available, even in large print.
 Try the first, Keeper of Lost Causes, a real page-turner about a politician who wakes up to find herself sealed in a pitch black cell.
 She strives to understand her abduction, survive, and plot her escape.
 Meanwhile, Detective Mørck, recently "promoted" to a basement room after his partner is killed, picks up the cold case and works it, aided by a mysterious janitor with latent gumshoe talents.
 As Keeper reaches its conclusion, it becomes an exercise in suspense and pathos which will leave you reeling.
 The Department Q series is a departure from the genre in some ways, as it is chock full of laugh-out-loud funny situations, oddball characters, and deliciously sinister villains.